Bulawayo is Zimbabwe's historic second city...

-Bulawayo has a key location on Zimbabwe’s road network, and good (if little known) air links to Johannesburg.
+Bulawayo has a key location on Zimbabwe’s road network, and with good air links to Johannesburg it’s also an efficient entry and exit point.
 Thus travellers usually pass though Bulawayo when travelling between Matobo Hills National Park and Victoria Falls, Harare or Hwange National Park.

 What to do and see: activities in BulawayoBulawayo’s broad, tree-lined boulevards are bordered by slowly fading colonial buildings of an early Victorian architecture, whose verandas are alive with the hustle and bustle of urban Africa.
 Soak up the atmosphere whilst strolling through the streets, wander through the botanical gardens or one of the beautifully laid-out parks, and try restaurants known for excellent steaks!
 You can even go swimming; next to the botanic garden is Bulawayo’s outdoor swimming pool, whose brightly coloured changing cubicles have the charm of a 1920s movie.

 There’s also plenty of opportunity for shopping.
 Just out of town along the Old Falls Road, the Mzilikazi Arts and Crafts Centre offers a range of locally crafted souvenirs such as sculptures, basketry, pottery, beadwork and woodwork.
-Ivory Kraal is another curio shop to browse through, with a good stock of curios, too, e.g. carvings from wood and cow horn, statuettes, jewelry, paintings and pottery.
-For relatively Western-style shopping, head for the Bulawayo Centre.
+Induna Arts and Fazak Gift Centre are other curio shops worth browsing through.
+For relatively Western-style shopping, head for the Bulawayo Centre and Bulawayo City Hall.

-Museums in BulawayoBulawayo is home to a couple of interesting museums, some of which are of national importance.
+Museums in BulawayoBulawayo is home to a few interesting museums, some of which are of national importance.
 Below is a short list of the most popular museums among visitors to Bulawayo: